hadrienl/react-ctx-connect/README.md

 ## Advanced Usage

-There is three way to access context values :
+There is three ways to access context values :

-### list of strings
+### List of strings

 You can pass a list of props names as strings for an exact match between context values and component props.